 Ted's Talk: Checking In From the Road

-Now onto the third installment of a five-part series tackling all facets of gravel cycling by the King of Gravel himself, Ted King.
+Now onto the fourth installment of a five-part series tackling all facets of gravel cycling by the King of Gravel himself, Ted King.
 To see the previous entries visit Gravel’s New Paradigm and Taking the Pulse on Gravel.

 By Ted King: The King of Gravel

 Spires of rock shoot up around us that have the feel of another planet.
 Gazing out the window, safely with one eye on the road, we sporadically utter, “Whoa, look at that one”.
 It’s downright otherworldly.
 That’s 2020 in a nutshell; things have occurred this year that seem out of a sci-fi movie or perhaps from another world.
 Epidemiologists may have predicted this global pandemic, but the other 7.777779 billion people on earth sure were blindsided.
 The King family is currently well into week five of our road trip, and this particular leg spans from Flagstaff, Arizona to Durango, Colorado.
 Skirting the Grand Canyon somewhere north of 5,000 miles into the trip, the landscape is breathtaking.
 The thermometer pushes 110 degrees Fahrenheit, which is also enough to take your breath away, or at least enough to make you hope that you have functional air conditioning.

 What began as a blog series on the booming year of gravel that 2020 was predicted to be, all hit the skids in the late winter with Covid-19.
 Initial optimism of events being pushed a few months later on the calendar inevitably met the reality that that just wasn’t going to be the case.